ayushagarwal13/ML-Projects/README.md

-This repository contains I have made using machine learning.
+This repository contains some of the projects I have build using machine learning.